Thorstein Veblen: Legacy

 Veblen is regarded as one of the co-founders of the American school of institutional economics, alongside John R. Commons and Wesley Clair Mitchell.
 Economists who adhere to this school organize themselves in the Association for Institutional Economics (AFIT).
 The Association for Evolutionary Economics (AFEE) gives an annual Veblen-Commons award for work in Institutional Economics and publishes the Journal of Economic Issues.
-Some unaligned practitioners include theorists of the concept of "differential accumulation".
+Some unaligned practitioners include theorists of the concept of "differential accumulation."

-Veblen's work has remained relevant, and not simply for the phrase "conspicuous consumption".
+Veblen's work has remained relevant for more reasons than the phrase "conspicuous consumption."
 His evolutionary approach to the study of economic systems is again gaining traction and his model of recurring conflict between the existing order and new ways can be of value in understanding the new global economy.
 In this sense some authors have recently compared the Gilded Age, studied by Veblen, with the New Gilded Age and the contemporary processes of refeudalization, arguing for a new global leisure class and distinctive luxury consumption.

 Veblen has been cited in the writings of feminist economists.
-Veblen believed that women had no endowments, believing instead that the behavior of women reflects the social norms of their time and place.
+Veblen believed that women have no endowments and that the behavior of women instead reflects the social norms of their time and place.
 Veblen theorized that women in the industrial age remained victims of their "barbarian status".
-This has, in hindsight, made Veblen a forerunner of modern feminism.
+That has, in hindsight, made Veblen a forerunner of modern feminism.

 Veblen's work has also often been cited in American literary works.
-He is featured in The Big Money by John Dos Passos, and mentioned in Carson McCullers' The Heart Is a Lonely Hunter and Sinclair Lewis's Main Street.
-One of Veblen's PhD students was George W. Stocking, Sr., a pioneer in the emerging field of industrial organization economics.
-Another was Canadian academic and author Stephen Leacock, who went on to become the head of Department of Economics and Political Science at McGill University.
+He is featured in The Big Money by John Dos Passos, and mentioned in Carson McCullers' The Heart Is a Lonely Hunter and Sinclair Lewis' Main Street.
+One of Veblen's PhD students was George W. Stocking Sr., a pioneer in the emerging field of industrial organization economics.
+Another was Canadian academic and author Stephen Leacock, who went on to become the head of Department of Economics and Political Science at McGill University in Montreal.
 The influence of Theory of the Leisure Class can be seen in Leacock's 1914 satire, Arcadian Adventures with the Idle Rich.

-To this day, Veblen is little known in Norway.
-President Clinton honored Veblen as a great American thinker when addressing King Harald V of Norway.

 Veblen goods are named for him, based on his work in The Theory of the Leisure Class.